-Michael P. Johnson, age 68, has been a director since July 2008.
-Mr. Johnson has been the President and Chief Executive Officer of J&A Group, LLC, a management and business consulting company, since January 2009.
+Michael P. Johnson, age 69, has been a director since July 2008.
+Mr. Johnson is a private investor.
+He served as President and Chief Executive Officer of J&A Group, LLC, a management and business consulting company, from January 2009 to December 2016.
 He served from 2002 until his retirement in March 2008 as Senior Vice President and Chief Administrative Officer of The Williams Companies, Inc., a publicly held natural gas producer, processor and transporter.
 Prior to joining the Williams Companies, he served in various executive capacities with Amoco Corporation.
 He has served as a director of Buffalo Wild Wings, Inc. since 2006, and QuikTrip Corporation, a private company, since 2001 and previously served as a director of Patriot Coal Corporation from 2008 to December 2013.
-He also serves on the Oklahoma Advisory Board of Health Care Service Corporation and on the boards of several charitable organizations and foundations.
+He also serves on the Oklahoma Advisory Board of Health Care Service Corporation and on the board of North Carolina Central University.